once94/coursera_wearable/CodeBook.md

 ## Source

+The original data comes from Human Activity Recognition Using Smartphones Data Set at Machine Learning Repository available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones .

-## Dataset Information
+## Data Set Information

+See [Source](#source) for more info.

-### Dataset 1 - basic dataset
+### Data Set 1 - the basic data set

-The first dataset, called `dataSet`, contains observations from the test and the train dataset based in the original source.
+The first dataset, called `dataSet`, contains observations from the test and the train dataset based in the original data set.

-### Dataset 2 - summed dataset
+### Data Set 2 - the summed data set
 The second dataset, called `tidyData`, contains the averaged out data for each subject and each activity.

 ## Attribute Information